Pool Recovery After a Winter Storm

 If you answered YES to any of these questions, you should probably invest in a new pool cover.
 The only exception to this rule would be with a safety cover.
 You might choose to pay an industrial seamstress to completely replace the damaged cover panels.
 Just be aware that extensive repairs like this can be quite pricey and/or have a long turnaround time.
 Sometimes it just makes more sense to get a new pool cover, which makes your winter storm pool recovery much easier

 If large limbs fall and cause a complete cover failure, or if storm debris is introduced to the pool water, you’ll need to take extra measures to keep the pool from becoming a swampy mess by springtime.
 First, remove as much of the debris as you possibly can.
 Then check the pool’s water balance as soon as you’re able to, which will point out chemistry problems before they become a bigger issue.
 Serious water balance issues could mean you'll have to open the pool a few weeks earlier than usual.
 You can always bring a water sample to your local Leslie's store for advice and a free AccuBlue® water test, which is more accurate and reliable than an at-home test kit or test strips.
-Finally, add more sanitizer to combat any potential issues.
+Finally, add more sanitizer to help combat potential issues.
 You can use a pool brush to help agitate the water and distribute the sanitizer.
 Aside from sanitizers, avoid adding water balancing chemicals until the circulation system is reconnected; doing so may harm pool surfaces.

 High winds and falling tree branches often go hand in hand, especially during icy conditions.
 Blustery weather can also wreak havoc on your pool cover if it’s not secured properly.
 When winter storms are in the forecast, make sure that your water tubes or blocks are still full, in good shape, and securely fastened to the cover.
 If you have an above ground pool, ensure that the cable is tight, and tighten the winch if needed.
 With a safety cover, check to see if all of the straps and buckles are snug and secure.
 These precautionary steps will help prevent the wind from whipping your cover around, and it will also protect your pool against objects blowing in the wind.